sulu/sulu-docs/book/templates.rst

 Using Global blocks
 -------------------

-Another way to include other templates is to use global blocks.
 Global blocks define a set of properties that can be used as type inside of a block or any other property.
 This is useful if you want to reuse a block type in multiple templates.

 To define a global block, you have to create a new XML file in the ``config/templates/blocks`` directory.
 The following file is an example and defines a global block with the name ``text-block``: